niasargeant-dev/san-francisco-project/README.md

 ## How to View the Project
-1. Download the repository as a ZIP file or clone it using: git clone https://github.com/niasargeant-dev/san-francisco-project.git 2.Extract the files if downloaded as a ZIP.
+1. Download the repository as a ZIP file or clone it using: git clone https://github.com/niasargeant-dev/san-francisco-project.git
+2. Extract the files if downloaded as a ZIP.
 3. Open index.html in a browser to view the site.

-##Contributors
+## Contributors
 -Nia Sargeant
 -David Breeden
 -Andrews Gutierrez